mrizaln/qoipp/README.md

 {
     qoipp::Image image = qoipp::decode_from_file("./path/to/file.qoi");

-    // image.m_data     is the raw image bytes decoded from the file
+    // image.data     is the raw image bytes decoded from the file
-    // image.m_desc     is the image description (width/height/channels/colorspace)
+    // image.desc     is the image description (width/height/channels/colorspace)

     // do somthing with the image data...
 }